shawnkuo-ghw/hw-ds1/README.md

 # ds_assignments
-Repository for assignments of MCS Data Structures 1, 2025 Spring.
+Repository for assignments of MCS Data Structures 1.